-As a history buff I had read about Mongolia, often wondering what life would have been like when Ghengis Khan ruled most of the world from the city that would be my destination, Karakorum.
-Now, here I was, seeing and photographing life as its been since Genghis Khan founded this city in the year 1220.
+As a history buff, I had read about Mongolia, often wondering what life would have been like when Ghengis Khan ruled most of the world from the city that would be my destination, Karakorum.
+Now, here I was, seeing and photographing life as it has been since Genghis Khan founded this city in the year 1220.
 On that first visit, I wasn’t sure if it was the heavy weight of history that filled the air, or was it the earliest surviving Buddhist monastery in Mongolia, the Erdene Zuu Monastery?
 Regardless, the photo opportunities were special, and the memories still exist.

 I have had the pleasure of witnessing and photographing the synchronicity between man and eagle.
-Both hunter and eagle showing off the skills needed to once tip the scales between starvation and survival, now showing off the skills to feed a family, but more to embrace the long standing heritage and show off the prowess of the art of hunting fox.
-As I sat there and watched the two work in tandem, I couldn’t help but wonder how close the bond had to be between a wild golden eagle that was taken after birth from a nest, and the Mongolian Eagle Hunter.
-Was it a skill that the two mastered together, or was it some pavlovian genetic instinct of the eagle to hunt, combined with man’s superior mind.
+Both hunter and eagle show off the skills needed to once tip the scales between starvation and survival, now showing off the skills to feed a family, but more to embrace the long-standing heritage and show off the prowess of the art of hunting fox.
+As I sat there and watched the two work in tandem, I couldn’t help but wonder how close the bond had to be between a wild golden eagle that was taken after birth from a nest and the Mongolian Eagle Hunter.
+Was it a skill that the two mastered together, or was it some pavlovian genetic instinct of the eagle to hunt, combined with man’s superior mind?
 Was the hunter using training methods of reward so the eagle would hunt?

-For me, trips to Mongolia are not just about the photography.
-While the photo opportunities are ones that are some of the best I have ever had, it’s the people, the cultural and the jaw dropping landscapes that you drive through to get to the destinations that I love.
+For me, trips to Mongolia are not just about photography.
+While the photo opportunities are ones that are some of the best I have ever had, it’s the people, the culture, and the jaw-dropping landscapes that you drive through to get to the destinations that I love.
 I would love to share this with you in 2018 as I lead another workshop for Muench Workshops.
-I am taking a group of 8 to three amazing experiences… the Kazakh Eagle Hunters, the Naadam Festival and the Reindeer Herders.
+I am taking a group of 8 to three amazing experiences… the Kazakh Eagle Hunters, the Naadam Festival, and the Reindeer Herders.